A mixture of distributed lag non-linear models to account for spatially heterogeneous exposure-lag-response associations: Case study

 Moreover, Figures \ref{fig:cluster_map_c} and \ref{fig:cluster_map_d} show the entropy value maps for the models with non-spatial and spatial assignment, respectively.
 In both cases, it can be seen that the entropy values tend to be higher in the southern part of the study window, suggesting that the municipalities in this part of Belgium are characterized with less certainty by the DLNM-Clust model.
 However, it is also evident that the model with spatial assignment gives rise to substantially lower entropy values, as previously indicated in Figure \ref{fig:entropy}.

-We now turn to showing and analyzing the different exposure–lag-response associations estimated for each of the clusters in the DLNM-Clust model.
+We now turn to showing and analyzing the different exposure-lag-response associations estimated for each of the clusters in the DLNM-Clust model.
 Figure \ref{fig:contours} displays the contour plots of the relative risk of COVID-19 incidence estimated for the DLNM-Clust model with $C=5$ and spatial clustering assignment, using the 5\% sample percentile of BC levels as the reference value.
-Five distinguishable exposure–lag-response associations can be observed.
+Five distinguishable exposure-lag-response associations can be observed.

-In particular, Clusters 1 and 4 exhibit a relatively planar relative risk surface, showing some resemblance to the overall exposure–lag-response association estimated by the standard DLNM model.
-In contrast, Clusters 2, 3, and 5 correspond to stronger exposure–lag-response associations.
+In particular, Clusters 1 and 4 exhibit a relatively planar relative risk surface, showing some resemblance to the overall exposure-lag-response association estimated by the standard DLNM model.
+In contrast, Clusters 2, 3, and 5 correspond to stronger exposure-lag-response associations.
 The pattern for Cluster 5 is similar to that inferred by the DLNM model, although the relative risk estimates are higher in this cluster.
 Differences with respect to the DLNM model are more pronounced for Clusters 2 and 3.
 For Cluster 2, the highest relative risk values concentrate at the upper BC levels with a lag of 2–4 weeks, whereas in Cluster 3, elevated relative risk estimates extend across the full 8-week lag period considered in the model.

 Although these results correspond to relative risk estimates based on a single reference value (the 5\% sample percentile of BC levels), similar surface shapes are expected for other reference values.
-As an additional comparison, Figure \ref{fig:heatmap} summarizes the estimates of the $\boldsymbol{\eta}$ and $\boldsymbol{\eta}_c$ coefficients obtained for the DLNM and DLNM-Clust models, respectively.
-This confirms that Clusters 1 and 3 exhibit the weakest exposure–lag-response associations among the five clusters.
-It is also evident that the $\boldsymbol{\eta}_c$ estimate for $c=5$ is the most similar to the $\boldsymbol{\eta}$ estimated by the DLNM, whereas the $\boldsymbol{\eta}_c$ estimates for $c=2$ and $c=3$ show the largest deviations from $\boldsymbol{\eta}$.
+As an additional comparison, Figure \ref{fig:heatmap} displays the estimates of the $\boldsymbol{\eta}$ and $\boldsymbol{\eta}_c$ coefficients obtained for the DLNM and DLNM-Clust models, respectively.
+Hence, Figure \ref{fig:heatmap} complements Figure \ref{fig:contours} by providing a visual summary of the similarity across clusters through the estimated cross-basis coefficients.
+This visualization serves to justify the clustering structure by allowing for a direct assessment of the level of separation between clusters.
+By evaluating these coefficients, we can infer that Cluster 1 captures the mildest exposure-lag-response association.
+Moreover, while the exposure-lag-response surface of Cluster 4 aligns closely with the standard DLNM estimate, Clusters 2 and 3 exhibit the most pronounced departures from this baseline.

 Finally, we present the cumulative relative risk over the 8-week temporal lag considered in the study, both for the standard DLNM and for each cluster obtained from the DLNM-Clust model with $C=5$.
 Figure \ref{fig:cumeffects} shows the estimated cumulative relative risk in each case, along with the corresponding 95\% confidence intervals.
 We focus on cumulative risk up to BC levels of 1 $\mu \text{g}/\text{m}^3$, as this value corresponds approximately to the 90th percentile of observed pollutant levels during the study period.